An algorithm for random signed 3-SAT with Intervals: The inner loop

 To estimate the expectation of the contribution of these, we use the optional stopping theorem again; note that the stopping time is finite with probability one, because $\ZI \le m$.
 We conclude that $\Exp\lt(\sum_{j=1}^{\ZI+1} D(j)\rt) = 0$, which means

 Arguing as we have done a number of times in regard of the possible deviations of $Y'(j)$ from $Y(t)$, we see that the right hand side equals

-Getting rid of the conditioning on the event that no repair occurs is done in the same was as in the previous lemma, and we leave the details to the reader. \end{proof}
+Getting rid of the conditioning on the event that no repair occurs is done in the same way as in the previous lemma, and we leave the details to the reader. \end{proof}